 Antibodies that occur in paraneoplastic disorders have been divided in two categories depending on the location of the antigen.

-●Antibodies directed against intracellular neuronal proteins (called classical paraneoplastic or onconeuronal antibodies) – These antibodies belong to the category of "well-characterized" paraneoplastic antibodies (table 2), and their detection almost always indicates the presence of an underlying tumor.
+●Antibodies directed against intracellular neuronal proteins (called classical paraneoplastic or onconeuronal antibodies) – These antibodies belong to the category of "well-characterized" paraneoplastic antibodies (table 2 and table 3), and their detection almost always indicates the presence of an underlying tumor.
 Examples include Hu (also known as type 1 anti-neuronal nuclear antibody [ANNA-1]), Ri (also known as type 2 anti-neuronal nuclear antibody [ANNA-2]), Yo (also known as Purkinje cell cytoplasmic antibody type 1 [PCA-1]), amphiphysin, Ma2, Tr (also known as delta/notch-like epidermal growth factor-related receptor [DNER]), collapsin response-mediator protein-5 (CRMP-5), and recoverin.
 These antibodies are surrogate markers of the paraneoplastic disorder, but in most of these disorders, the pathogenic mechanism is believed to be mediated by cytotoxic T-cells.

 - Dalmau J, Gultekin HS, Posner JB.
 Paraneoplastic neurologic syndromes: pathogenesis and physiopathology.
 Brain Pathol 1999; 9:275.

 - Dalmau J, Furneaux HM, Cordon-Cardo C, Posner JB.
 The expression of the Hu (paraneoplastic encephalomyelitis/sensory neuronopathy) antigen in human normal and tumor tissues.
 Am J Pathol 1992; 141:881.